whaleclub/api/source/includes/positions/_split.md

   }
 ```

-Split an existing active position.
+Split an existing pending or active position.

 ### Request

 `POST https://api.whaleclub.co/v1/position/split/:id`

-This endpoint allows you to split an existing position.
-It can only be called on an active position.
+This endpoint allows you to split an existing position according to a ratio you provide.
+It can only be called on a pending or active position.

 If the request is successful, the API will return a `200` (Ok) status code.